How to Avoid Bali Belly and Other Sickness

 Wear long sleeved clothes

-Another defense against those mosquitoes: rockin’ long sleeves is your secret weapon!
-It’s like your own personal armor against those pesky bug bites.
+Another (more sure) defense against those mosquitoes: long sleeves is your secret weapon!
+It’s like your own personal armour against those annoying mosquitoes haha.
 Throw on a lightweight, breathable long sleeve shirt, and you’re good to go.
-Not only will you keep those bloodsuckers at bay, but you’ll also protect yourself from the scorching sun.
+In doubt, there’s so many places around to buy them.
+Not only will you keep those suckers away, but you’ll also protect yourself from the scorching sun.
 It’s a win-win situation – stylish and functional!

 If you’re sick…